 de Sarthe is pleased to announce the opening of Xin Yunpeng’s second solo exhibition with the gallery and first solo presentation in Hong Kong, opening on Saturday, 22 September.
-The show features both new and old work, spanning the past decade of the artist’s production.
-Utilizing constructed social experiments, meticulously edited film, and simple technological manipulations Xin Yunpeng wrestles with latent socio-political issues and expresses a studied visual language.
+The show features both new and old work that utilizes constructed social experiments, meticulously edited film, and simple technological manipulations.
+Through these works, Xin Yunpeng wrestles with latent socio-political issues and expresses a studied visual language.

-In 20130329 (2013) and Faucet (2018) a single video is divided and played across two screens, and in Goddess (2018) permanently broken digital ink screens are put on display.
-These works give everyday life a new form, and mutate it for a moment.
+In 20130329 (2014), Left and Right, Hesitation (2017), Faucet (2018), and Military Boxing (2018) a single video is divided and played across two screens, and in Goddess (2018) permanently broken digital ink screens are put on display.
+These works give everyday life a new form, and mutate the common for a moment.
 Through this process the artworks unravel our sense of time and understanding of human experience.

-In Mother (2017) the artist furthers an investigation into the vehicle of video art, pushing form to act as meaning itself.
+In an immersive installtion, Mother (2017), the artist furthers an investigation into the vehicle of video art, pushing form to act as meaning itself.
 With a single fixed camera angle, he renders a detailed and vivid soundscape that permeates throughout an entire room to form a narrative around the sound of his mother’s prayers.